We are proud to be able to serve Tolland, CT and our surrounding communities to give your pet the best care that they deserve!

 The most cooperative pet may not allow home tooth brushing and dental care, leaving their teeth at risk for decay.
 We perform dental cleanings under anesthesia.
 When a tooth is cavitated or decayed, extraction may be performed.
 We require your permission before any extractions are done (see Surgery Consent form).
 Your pet won't mind losing that infected tooth, they actually feel better and eat better once a bad tooth is gone.
 They also will have much better breath, which every pet owner appreciates!

-We perform wide selection of surgical procedures:
+We perform a wide selection of surgical procedures:

 - Routine surgeries - Spay and Neuters.